What's New

 Get full value You know how a new car depreciates the minute it's driven off the dealer's lot?
 Same thing happens in clothing, furniture, and equipment.
 It's common to save more than 50% off retail prices when you shop resale.
 And savings of 90% are not unheard-of.
 Your money gets you better quality at any price level.
 Why buy cheap when you can buy inexpensively?

 Enjoy personalized service Can't find anyone to take your money in a department store?
-Hate standing in check-out lines at discounters?
+Hate standing in check-out lines at big boxes?
 Tired of trying to put together a look without someone helping you?
 Try resale!
 Most resale shops are personalized, warm places.
 Whether you're just browsing or seriously shopping, you'll get the service you thought was extinct.

 Return to top